dervisonurgurbuz/DDPS_Assignment_1/README.md

     ```console
     source deploy_hadoop.sh node105,node106,node107 10
     ```
-    (do once) Outcomment all commands above again.
+    (do once) Outcomment all mentioned commands again.

     Times for pagerank will be available in the folder: hadoop_results

 3. (optional) Plot results with plotting.py